 You can agree with the whole subject but a sentence or two would need to be rewritten or personalized and you can easily do that.
 Or you can delete the whole paragraph that doesn’t apply and replace it with a local Market Trends graph to illustrate your point.
 You benefit from using existing content (that saves you time on preparing your real estate newsletter) while having an opportunity to add a personal touch—the best of both worlds.
 It makes every marketing newsletter unique to a specific niche and oriented to the needs of your clients.
 They will appreciate it and value your expertise!

 Adding listings to your real estate newsletter

 Take High Quality and Professional Photographs of your Listings!
 Every expert agrees that this makes a HUGE difference.
-Use only high resolution images in your newsletters.
-Digital photography is widely available and there is no excuse for using low-resolution, out of focus, small (optimized for web) or crooked photos with MLS logos when you can spend just a few minutes for a high quality shot.
-If you don’t have time or the necessary skills, hire a professional to take photos of your new listing Do it after the property is properly staged.
+Use only high-resolution images in your newsletters.
+Digital photography is widely available and there is no excuse for using low-resolution, out of focus, small (optimized for web) or crooked photos with MLS logos when you can spend just a few minutes for a high-quality shot.
+If you don’t have the time or the necessary skills, hire a professional to take photos of your new listing Do it after the property is properly staged.
 A few hundred dollars will be well spent and pay off with a quick sale, happy clients, and a few referrals down the road.

 Advertising local businesses and restaurants in your real estate newsletter

 Another great way to get your clients involved is to offer free advertising to your neighborhood professionals and small businesses.
 Everybody is looking for more business and free advertising, so offer your clients free classified ads in your real estate newsletter and you will quickly gain some supporters on the other side of the fence.